Azure/batch-shipyard/docs/94-batch-shipyard-major-version-migration.md

 `--configdir` (or `SHIPYARD_CONFIGDIR` environment variable) now defaults to the current working directory, i.e., `.`, if no other configuration file options are specified.

-#### `pool updateimages` Replaces `pool udi`
-The `pool updateimages` command will now update both Docker and Singularity images. `pool udi` command is deprecated and will be removed in a future release.

 ### General Configuration Changes
 #### `input_data` with `azure_storage`